(A) Scope of discovery:

 (1) A memorandum in support, setting forth the specific basis of the motion and citations to any authorities relied upon;

-(2) Copies of any specific discovery request which are the subject of the request for a protective order; and
+(2) Copies of any specific discovery request that are the subject of the request for a protective order; and

 (A) Any party, upon reasonable notice to all other parties and any persons affected thereby, may move for an order compelling discovery, with respect to any failure of a party to comply with a discovery request pursuant to this chapter.